-4 (iii) to proceed to the detailed phase with a competing proposal; 5 6 (iv) to proceed to the detailed phase with multiple proposals; or 7 () 8 9 (v) to request modifications or amendments to any proposals.
-10 In the e event that more than one proposal will be considered in the detailed phase 11 the RPE should consider whether the unsuccessful proposer should be 12 13 reimbursed f or costs incurred in the detailed phase of review, and such reasonable costs used to the successful proposer in the comprehensive agreement.
-14 sea to the successful proposer in the comprehensive agreement.
-15 4.
-Discussions between RPEs and private entities about the need for 16 e improvements shall not limit the ability of a RPE to later determine to use 17 curement procedures to meet its infrastructure needs.
-The RPE retains the 18 - ect any proposal at any time prior to the execution of an interim or 19 comprehensi ve agreement.
-20 - 21 IV.
-Propos al Preparation and Submission 22 23 A. F ormat for Submissions at Conceptual Stage 24 25 E may require that proposals at the conceptual stage contain information in 26 g areas: (i) qualifications and experience, (ii) project characteristics, (iii) 27 28 ncing, (iv) anticipated public support or opposition, or both, (v) project compatibility and (vi) any additional information as the RPE may reasonably 20 29 omply with the requirements of the PPEA.
-Suggestions for formatting 30 - to be included in proposals at this stage include the items listed below, as 31 dditional information or documents that RPE may request: 32 33 1.
-Ou ualification and Experience 34 35 a.
-Identify the legal structure of the firm or consortium of firms making the 36 proposal.
-Identify the organizational structure for the project, the 37 management approach and how each partner and major subcontractor in 38 the structure fits into the overall team.
-39 40 b.
-Describe the experience of the firm or consortium of firms making the 41 proposal and the key principals involved in the proposed project including 42 experience with projects of comparable size and complexity.
-Describe the 43 length of time in business, business experience, public sector experience 44 and other engagements of the firm or consortium of firms.
-Include the and other engagements of the firm or consortium of firms.
-Include the identity of any firms that will provide design, construction and completion 44 and other engagements of the firm or consortium of firms.
-Include the identity of any firms that will provide design, construction and completion guarantees and warranties, and a description of such guarantees and 44 45 and other engagements of the firm or consortium of firms.
-Include the identity of any firms that will provide design, construction and completion
+(v) to request modifications or amendments to any proposals.

+In the event that more than one proposal will be considered in the detailed phase of review, the RPE should consider whether the unsuccessful proposer should be reimbursed for costs incurred in the detailed phase of review, and such reasonable costs may be assessed to the successful proposer in the comprehensive agreement.

+4. Discussions between RPEs and private entities about the need for infrastructure improvements shall not limit the ability of a RPE to later determine to use standard procurement procedures to meet its infrastructure needs.
+The RPE retains the right to reject any proposal at any time prior to the execution of an interim or comprehensive agreement.

+IV.
+Proposal Preparation and Submission

+A. Format for Submissions at Conceptual Stage

+A RPE may require that proposals at the conceptual stage contain information in the following areas: (i) qualifications and experience, (ii) project characteristics, (iii) project financing, (iv) anticipated public support or opposition, or both, (v) project benefit and compatibility and (vi) any additional information as the RPE may reasonably request to comply with the requirements of the PPEA.
+Suggestions for formatting information to be included in proposals at this stage include the items listed below, as well as any additional information or documents that RPE may request:

+1. Qualification and Experience

+Identify the legal structure of the firm or consortium of firms making the a.
+Identify the organizational structure for the project, the management approach and how each partner and major subcontractor in the structure fits into the overall team.

+b.
+Describe the experience of the firm or consortium of firms making the proposal and the key principals involved in the proposed project including experience with projects of comparable size and complexity.
+Describe the length of time in business, business experience, public sector experience and other engagements of the firm or consortium of firms.
+Include the identity of any firms that will provide design, construction and completion guarantees and warranties, and a description of such guarantees and warranties.